SamirTalwar/monospacedmonologues.com/content/posts/2022-01-06--laziness-in-haskell.md

 [0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19]
 ```

-This works because In Haskell, a list is a pair of `(head, tail)`.
+This works in Haskell because a list is a structure containing a `head` and a `tail`, both of which are lazily evaluated on demand.
 In memory, `numbers` will look something like this:

 ```haskell
 List { head = <thunk>, tail = <thunk> }